airdest/NB-Fixs/README.md

 and take no responsibility for any consequences as a result if you do.

 # Acknowledgements
-Thanks a lot to bob3b, DarkStarSword, for tutorial and code reference!
+Thanks a lot to bob3b, DarkStarSword, for their tutorial and code reference!

 Thanks a lot to Helixmod, and chiri for open sourcing 3dmigoto！

-Special thanks for SilentNightSound'GIMI for code reference and his GIMI version 3dmigoto which can make a large amount of game to enable special fix!
+Special thanks for SilentNightSound'GIMI for code reference and his GIMI version 3dmigoto which can make a large amount of game to enable any model fix!